-

 In the early 1980s, while he studied English at Queen's University, Peter benefited greatly jazz-wise from extracurricular time spent with the great drum teacher Chris McCann.

 Outside of music, Peter has been a journalist at the Ottawa Citizen since 1990, and has covered the education, crime, city hall, courts and technology beats.
 He has also reported for the newspaper from Hong Kong, New York, San Francisco, London, Amsterdam, Hanover and Eastern Slovakia.
-He currently writes widely on arts, culture, food and restaurants.
+He is currently the Citizen's restaurant critic.

 Main page photo by John Fowler, inset photo by Bruno Schlumberger